EthanHeilman/ethanheilman.github.io/x/35/post.md

         <img src="figs/dragons.png" alt="NASA announces dragons are real" style="max-width:800px; width:100%;">
 </div>

-**tl;dr** *- Instead of a complex Trusted Execution Environments like Intel SGX or AWS Nitro Enclave you just use Github Actions.*
+**tl;dr** *- Instead of a complex Trusted Execution Environments like Intel SGX or AWS Nitro Enclave just use Github Actions.*

 > One day while browsing the web you see an article on nasa.gov that says “scientists discover dragons are real.”
 You want to tell your friends that NASA is saying dragons are real, but then NASA deletes the article.
 You need a way to cryptographically prove nasa.gov had that article even after it is removed.
 To do this you need an oracle, more specifically need a TLS notary.